safesoftware/fmeflow-cli/docs/fmeflow_engines.md

   # Output engines in json form
   fmeflow engines --json

-  # Output just the names of the engines with no column headers
+  # Output just the names of the engines with no column headers (V4)
-  fmeflow engines --output=custom-columns=NAME:.instanceName --no-headers
+  fmeflow engines --output=custom-columns=NAME:.name --no-headers
 ```

 ### Options